ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/ScienceFieldContinuumImaging.rst

 directory (as this can then be used by the spectral-line imaging pipeline).

+There are two options for how this is run.
+The first (``MULTI_JOB_SELFCAL=true``) launches a separate slurm job for each imaging task, and each "calibration" task - the calibration job incorporates the selavy, cmodel and ccalibrator tasks.
+The latter uses a single node only.
+If ``MULTI_JOB_SELFCAL=false``, these are all incorporated into one slurm job, including all loops.

 Some parameters are allowed to vary with the loop number of the self-calibration.
 This way, you can decrease, say, the detection threshold, or increase the number of major cycles, as the calibration